jmanywhere/presale-contracts/README.md

 needs to modify the logic for deposit and withdraw to take care of the layers we're in and the business logic for refunds to previous layers.

 The smart contract already has logic to find what layer we're in and RAISE the tier by the amount the user wants (e.g each layer is 2x, or each layer is 50% higher, etc.).
 These functions are called "shouldIncreaseLayer()", "shouldIncreaseLayerCalculator()"

+---

+1. MUST IMPLEMENT FACTORY.
+Make it so the factory stores an array of all smart contracts addresses deployed.

+2. Don't make it as a proxy.
+Indeed not worth it.

+3. a,b,c,d => team can answer.

+Regarding 3 c, IF each layer is a contract, this may create a problem because say we deploy on ethereum or arbitrum, SPACE COSTS MONEY.
+When a layer ends, the user will deploy the smart contract which will cost too much with the risk of having a layer that may not end.
+IMO would explore building it using an ID and match whatever is raised to that ID.

+E.g round 1 is 0
+Round 2 is 1
+Etc.
+Then have a mapping for

+mapping(uint256 => uint256) public fundRaised;

+And store the amounts raised by ID

+For users to keep track of, perhaps mapping(address => mapping(uint256 => uint256)) public userContributionByLayer 3.

+- a.
+Deposits should not be refundable 10 min before layer ends or some fixed time like that (even kickstarter does this) - SURE THIS IS FINE IF IN WITHIN THE QUOTE
+- b.
+The rewards that are passed to previous layers. are those in the raised amount or in tokens?
+IN RAISED AMOUNT
+- c.
+Is each layer it's own contract?
+DOESN'T MATTER
+- d.
+Each Grid amount, is it 1 user per Grid amount or can multiple users go into a single Grid item.
+1 USER PER GRID